spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 Here's the above example in [the Rego playground](https://play.openpolicyagent.org/p/VxIREPOS0d).

-{% hint style="danger" %}
+!!! danger
     Obviously, if you're using an image other than what we control, you still have to ensure that the attacker can't push bad code to your Docker repo.
 Alas, this is beyond our control.
-{% endhint %}

 ### Enforce organizational rules